it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 #### Secure Deployment

+In the base of the secure deployment maturity organizations are are required to have a documented process for conducting deployments, including the appropriate use and handling of application secrets, with the higher levels of maturity requiring the use of automated processes that leverage security checks as part of the process.

 #### Defect Management

 With level one of Defect Management, an organization should establish a single location for tracking defects in an application.
 The defects should also be clearly defined and may include threat assessments, penetration tests, and output from static and dynamic analysis scanning tools.
-The organization should also have a rudimentary defect classification system in place to prioritize the handling of defects.
+The organization should also have a rudimentary defect classification system in place to prioritize the handling of defects based on risk.
 At level two, a single severity scheme is in place across the organization and each severity level has clearly defined service-level agreements (SLAs) for resolution.

 ### Verification

 #### Architecture Assessment

 The Architecture Assessment builds on the work from Governance and Design to identify compliance issues and develop mitigations for known threats.
 At a base level, the architecture is reviewed for structural stability and all missing security controls are logged as defects.
+Higher levels of maturity will also include activities periodic re-evaluations of the threat assessments as well as the review of the internal and external requirements, which are either logged as defects if unaddressed for organizations of the highest level of maturity.

 #### Requirements-driven Testing

 Level one of Requirements-driven Testing requires testing the correct functioning of the standard security controls—i.e. aspects of the service that control confidentiality, integrity, and availability.
 Testing at this level should also cover fuzz testing the main input parameters and the inspection of as many application crashes as possible for security impact.
+In addition for organizations for maturity level 2 or higher will have security tests automated and documented using a standardized framework or DSL.
+For organizations with the highest level of maturity or organizations that have a high availability requirement, should also conduct security stress testing to assure that the application can perform in adverse circumstances.

 #### Security Testing

 Security Testing involves both in-depth testing based on knowledge of an application and its business logic and automated testing for scalability.
+For organization's of all maturity this testing should be done in an automated fashion with some level of manual review for high risk components.
+Organizations with a higher level of maturity will have this security testing build into their build and deploy process with a feedback loop that helps improve the organization's secure development practices.

 ### Operations